 Find out how to get on to the University’s wifi and set up the internet on your phone or computer.

-The University’s wifi network, eduroam, is available in teaching spaces and residences on campus.
+The University’s wifi network, eduroam, is available in teaching spaces on campus.

 You need your Sussex username and password to connect.
 You get this as part of Online Registration.

 To access wifi in your residences you need to connect to Wifinity.